Thung Yai Naresuan Wildlife Sanctuary: Flora and habitat types

 Seasonal or dry evergreen forests are found on about 31 percent of the area, predominantly on land lying between 800 and 1,000 metres elevation.
-Gallery evergreen forests occur along permanent watercourses, where humidity is high and the soil perpetually moist.
+Gallery forest occurs along permanent watercourses, where humidity is high and the soil perpetually moist.
 They are often categorized under dry evergreen forests, but are particularly important to the sanctuary's fauna.

 Mixed deciduous forest is the most common forest type in Thung Yai, covering about 45 percent, predominantly in areas below 800 m elevation.

 Dry dipterocarp forest is a formation unique to mainland Southeast Asia and is found on about one percent of the area.

 Savanna forest and grassland covers about four percent, predominantly in the thung yai or "big field" covering about 140 km2 at the centre of the sanctuary.

 The remaining 4% of the area are categorized as secondary forests, fallow areas, and swidden fields in the nomination for the World Heritage Site, but include also various Bamboo forests which are not included in this classification.